sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-sync/commands/sync-examples.md

       --test               Use test publisher, output results to stdio
 ```

-API secret refers to secret use to access your Gateway API or Dashboard API.
+API secret refers to secret use to access your Dashboard API.
 For dashboard users, you can get it from "User" page under “Tyk Dashboard API Access key”.

 ## Examples
 ### Import Tyk example into Dashboard